CinTheDev/acerola-jam-0/README.md

 - Changing the way force behaves (F = m * a)
 - Making gravity not decrease with distance

+###### Force

+*a = F / m* This is acceleration when a force is applied.
+What happens, when we choose to make acceleration exponential instead of linear? *a = e^F / m*

+After some experimentation on paper I've decided to not do this.
+It's kind too complicated for this time window.

+###### Gravity

+*F = G \* (m1 \* m2) / r^2* into *F = G \* m1 \* m2* Your science experiment failed, and there's now a gravitaional wave spreading where the new equation holds instead of the old one.
+This wave travels at light speed, but it needs a few minutes before it reaches other planets and can cause mayhem.
+The goal is to stop this ASAP.

 ##### Broken thermodynamics

 - First law no longer holds; energy can now be destroyed or created from nothing